 One of the first things to consider when buying a pellet smoker is the thickness of metal used (the gauge).
-The smaller the number, the thicker the metal.

 As such, the Yoder YS640 is one of the more robust pellet smokers out there.
 The main body is constructed of 10 gauge metal.
 Yes, this means that it takes longer for it to come up to temperature, but once there – it holds temp far better that thinner walled cookers.
 You know you’re buying quality when your pellet smoker weighs in at 315 lbs.